Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_managed_identities"></a> [managed\_identities](#input\_managed\_identities)

-Description:   Controls the Managed Identity configuration on this resource.
+Description:   Controls the Managed Identities configuration on this resource.
 The following properties can be specified:

   - `system_assigned` - (Optional) Specifies if the System Assigned Managed Identity should be enabled.
   - `user_assigned_resource_ids` - (Optional) Specifies a list of User Assigned Managed Identity resource IDs to be assigned to this resource.